 Ending Asia’s dog meat trade for good poses complex challenges that require a genuine understanding of the situation on the ground and a multi-layered strategy.
-HSI’s primary focus is on the dog meat trade in China, South Korea and India, as well as—through our membership of the Asia Canine Protection Alliance and the Dog Meat-Free Indonesia coalition—in Viet Nam and Indonesia.
+HSI’s primary focus is on the dog meat trade in China, South Korea, Indonesia and Viet Nam.

+Our goal is to advance laws to ban the dog and cat meat trades.
 In South Korea, we are urging the national government to commit to a phase-out of dog meat farming, and working with policy makers who are in favour of reform.
-In India, where the dog meat trade is already illegal, our HSI/India team aims to work with local law enforcement agencies to stop dog thieves and smugglers, and to see the ban better enforced.
-In China, has provided expert advice to Chinese animal groups to advance several legislative proposals for a dog meat trade ban, and hopes that the time will soon come when the National People’s Congress supports such proposals and advances robust animal welfare legislation.
-With bans on the dog meat trade already in place across Hong Kong, Thailand, the Philippines, Taiwan and Singapore, achieving an end to the trade in other Asian countries is a realistic objective.
+In Indonesia, as part of the Dog Meat Free Indonesia (DMFI) coalition, we work with local law enforcement to stop dog traffickers and close down slaughtering operations, and encourage local governments to introduce dog meat bans, while petitioning the government for a nationwide ban, in accordance with national sentiment that “dogs are not food”.
+In China, although the law doesn’t permit foreign NGOs to lobby the government directly, the Chinese animal groups that HSI supports, actively engage with policy makers and officials to crack down on the trade.
+We very much hope that the time will soon come when the National People’s Congress supports advances robust animal welfare legislation.
+With bans on the dog meat trade already in place across Hong Kong, Thailand, the Philippines, Taiwan and Singapore, as well as the cities of Shenzhen and Zhuhai in mainland China, Siem Reap province in Cambodia, and 14 cities and regencies in Indonesia, achieving an end to the trade across Asia is a realistic goal.

 If you believe that dogs shouldn’t suffer and die for the trade in their meat, sign now to stand with us.

-HSI is working with farmers who express an interest in leaving the cruel trade behind them to close down dog meat farms and fly the dogs to freedom in the USA, UK and Canada.
-Through a network of partner shelters, the dogs are prepared for adoption into loving homes.
+HSI/Korea has rescued more than 2,500 dogs from dog meat farms and markets in South Korea.
+They have all suffered being intensively bred on farms in small, metal, barren cages with little food or water, left exposed to the harsh elements and with no veterinary care.
+HSI works with farmers who want to leave the cruel trade behind them, closing down their dog meat farms and flying the dogs to freedom in the United States, Canada and the United Kingdom.
+Through a network of Shelter and Rescue Partners, the dogs are prepared for adoption into loving homes.
 They serve as ambassadors to help raise awareness of this issue.
 Back in South Korea, we work with the farmers to help them move on, either by transitioning to new humane livelihoods such as water delivery or vegetable farming, or in the case of very elderly and infirm farmers, retiring from work.
-In both cases, permanently closing their dog meat farms saves not only the dogs we rescue at the time but also prevents many hundreds more from ever being born into the cruel trade in the future, while at the same time demonstrating to the Korean government that phasing out the industry is a feasible solution.
+In both cases, permanently closing their dog meat farms saves not only the dogs we rescue at the time but also ends the cycle of suffering by preventing many hundreds more from ever being born into the cruel trade in the future.
+At the same time, we’re demonstrating to the Korean government that phasing out the industry is a feasible solution.

 Public awareness campaigning

-Most Chinese people don’t eat dogs, and do support an end to the dog meat trade.
-In South Korea, too, there is dwindling interest in consumption, particularly among the younger generation.
-Greater awareness about the cruelty involved and the very real risks to human health from diseases such as cholera and rabies will eventually extinguish the industry.
-HSI supports Chinese groups in their efforts and works with our partners in South Korea on eye-catching, nationwide PR campaigns.
+Most people across Asia don’t eat dog and cat meat, and do increasingly support an end to the trade, particularly where public campaigning has led to a greater awareness about the cruelty involved.
+In South Korea and Indonesia, for example, there is dwindling interest in dog meat consumption, particularly among the younger generation who view dogs as companions, not food.
+Together with our partner groups such, as KARA in South Korea and DMFI in Indonesia, HSI participates in public peaceful demonstrations of support for protecting dogs from this cruelty as well as eye-catching, nationwide PR campaigns.
 Community outreach and highlighting the special nature of dogs as our companions are also part of our strategy to promote a public insistence for the end of the dog meat trade.

 A promise to keep fighting

-Here, HSI Director of Cruelty Response Adam Parascandola shares a quiet moment with a rescued South Korean dog just arrived at a U.S. shelter.
-We promise these animals and our advocates that we will not rest until the dog meat trade ends.
+HSI’s promise to these animals and our advocates is that we will not rest until the dog meat trade ends.
+Join us in our fight to stop this and other cruelty.
 Join us in our fight to stop this and other cruelty.